DrAdamRoe/py-server-examples/README.md

 This example uses the reference implementation of the WSGI specification which ships with Python, called `wsgiref`.
 While one would generally _not_ use a "raw" implementation as is done here, modern python frameworks are built using this standard.

+#### server-flask

+To run flask, first you will have to [install flask](http://flask.pocoo.org/docs/1.0/installation/#installation).
+Using Anaconda and PyCharm, the easiest way forward is to:
+* Choose a Python environment in Anaconda and install Flask
+* In PyCharm, open Preferences/Settings --> Project --> Project Interpreter, and makes sure that the version of python which is installed in the environment which you chose in Anaconda is chosen.
+* In PyCharm, run server-flask/server.py.